 Cumulative

-Example: preferred stockholder get $40 per quarter for the preferred stock.
+Example: preferred stockholders get $40 per quarter for the preferred stock.
 The company has missed 3 quarterly payments in the past year, however.
-For the current quarter, the company would have to pay preferred stockholders $120 plus the $40 due this quarter before anything can be paid to common stockholders.
+For the current quarter, the company must pay preferred stockholders $120 + the $40 due this quarter before anything can be paid to common stockholders.

 Convertible